Camp Cook Guide

 |Ensure all food storage regulations are adhered to||CC||CL|

 Planning every meal for a week for a backcountry trail crew presents many challenges.
-In the interest of making life a little easier for Camp Cooks, Crew Leaders will tackle to bulk of the pre-trip meal planning and grocery shopping.
+In the interest of making life a little easier for camp cooks, crew leaders will tackle the bulk of the pre-trip meal planning and grocery shopping.
 However, MWA wants to make sure our camp cooks still have ownership over the meals they'll be cooking.
 That's why we've created this handy form that allows you to select which dinners, deserts, and hot breakfasts you'd like to dish out during the trip.
 Submit your form after reviewing this page and talking with your crew leader.

 MWA packs an extensive kitchen kit for food prep.
 While our gear is servicable, keep in mind that we won't have all the conveniences of your home kitchen.
 Here is what our typical kitchen kit includes:

-- 5-gallon propane tank. (more than enough for a week)
+- One five-gallon propane tank. (more than enough for a week)

-- 1 MSR whisperlite stove and fuel (for emergencies)
+- One MSR whisperlite stove and fuel (for emergencies)

-- 2 percolator coffee pots (1 for coffee, 1 for hot water for tea/oatmeal)
+- Two percolator coffee pots (one for coffee, one for hot water for tea/oatmeal)

 - Kitchen tarp and ropes